 Causes of breast cancer

-No one knows exactly which are the main causes of breast cancer.
-However, there are a number of factors that may predispose to the development of these tumors, although these factors actually influence a very low percentage, given that around 80% of diagnosed cases are not directly related to these risk factors.
+The causes of breast cancer are not known exactly.
+However, there are a number of risk factors that can predispose to the appearance of these tumors, although these factors actually influence a very low percentage, given that around 80% of diagnosed cases are not directly related to these risk factors.
 Among the main ones are:

 - Age: The risk of developing breast cancer increases as women get older.

 - Heredity: People with relatives who have suffered from this disease are more likely to develop breast cancer.
-This kinship influences when it is direct, ie the patient was the mother, daughter or sister of the previous patient.
+This kinship can influence when it is direct, ie the patient was the mother, daughter or sister of the previous patient.